veerusridatta/EVA4/Session_1/README.md

 4.How are kernels initialized?

-Ans:Each kernels are randomly initialized and are futher learned and adjusted during back-propagation.
+Ans:Each kernels are randomly initialized and are further learned and adjusted during back-propagation.

 5.What happens during the training of a DNN?

 Ans:During training of DNN, the kernels extract feature like patterns, texture of an image from receptive fields.
-Then, the neural network is trained to learn data through forward and backward propagations for n number of epochs to achieve desired results.
+Then, the neural network is trained to learn data through forward and backward propagation for n number of epochs to achieve desired results.